sombriks/sample-java-multi-artifact/README.md

 Monolith solutions can be better managed when each functionality is treated as dedicated project.
 If migrating some parts of it to microservices, each project already provides some level of targets to proper feature-strangling.

+## Why Guice

+Nothing against Spring or JEE, Guice was chosen as DI container just because it's simple and fits well the needs of the project with a relatively small size footprint.
+Fewer dependencies, lighter classpath.